 Many of those newly commissioned officers saw service in Vietnam within two years of graduation.
 Eleven classmates and one OC 1-66 Tactical Officer died in service to their country in that war.

-Among the graduates of OC 1-66 were officers who were highly decorated for valor and heroism in Vietnam; three were awarded the Distinguished Service Cross, one of those awarded posthumously.
+Among the graduates of OC 1-66 were officers who were highly decorated for valor and heroism in Vietnam; four were awarded the Distinguished Service Cross, one of those awarded posthumously.
 At least ten classmates were awarded the Silver Star, one posthumously.
 More than six classmates received the Bronze Star for Valor in combat.
 At least 35 Purple Hearts were awarded to OC 1-66 members wounded in battle.
-Many received Air Medals, Combat Infantry Badges, and other awards and badges of distinction.
+Many received Combat Infantry Badges, Air Medals and other awards and badges of distinction.
 The graduates of OC 1-66 brought great honor upon themselves and their country during that tumultuous period.

 More than one-third of the newly commissioned officers of OC 1-66 made a career of the U.S. Army.
 Many others had distinguished careers in business management, education, government, engineering, banking, marketing, medicine, and law.
 To read the stories of officer candidates commissioned from Infantry OC 1-66 is to be inspired by the strong character of these men, their lives and accomplishments.